organicdesign/crdt-tests/README.md

 import { createLWWRegisterTest } from "@organicdesign/crdt-tests";
 ```

-This test is for a LWW-Register CRDT that implements the CRDT & Register interfaces.
+This test is for a LWW-Register CRDT that implements the CRDT & BRegister interfaces.

 ### LWW-Map